GoyoStach/Obsidian-Posts/Tips on how ask & search as a junior dev.md

 - Makes you improve in your way of communicating issue
 - Respectful of the time of the dev
 - Can directly redirect you if not able or does not have time to help
+- While formulating your question correctly you might find the answer alone !

 ## [XY problem](https://xyproblem.info/)
 When searching on a problem you will sometimes believe that getting help to solve a small part will unblock you.
 So rather than asking help for the final problem you will ask for a rather smaller task.
 However it will not be the optimal way to solve your bigger problem leading in having to ask for help twice.